owncloud/ocis-charts/deployments/ocis-office/README.md

 This will deploy oCIS, Tika, the WOPI server, Collabora and OnlyOffice.

+### Collabora WOPI proof key

+The Collabora chart generates a unique WOPI proof key during the first `helmfile sync` and reuses it on later upgrades by looking up the existing Secret in the cluster.
+The generated Secret is named `collabora-collabora-online-wopi-proof` by default.
+Helm owns this Secret, so uninstalling the Collabora release deletes it.

+This live lookup is not available to tools that render charts offline, such as Argo CD and Flux.
+For a GitOps deployment, create and manage a Secret containing `proof_key` and `proof_key.pub`, set `collabora.proofKeyGeneration.enabled` to `false`, and set `collabora.proofKeysSecretRef` to that Secret's name instead.

+When upgrading an existing installation, the old `proofkey` Secret may remain in the namespace, but it is no longer mounted.
+The new Secret name intentionally prevents the old example key from being reused.

 ### Logging in

 You can get the admin password with the following command: